 Depending on the preference of an assurer, he or she can request a superbill after every visit to the doctor or at intervals.
 However, an assurer can apply any of the three strategies below.

 - After each visit to the doctor or any medical service provider, an assurer can request a superbill.
-The bill would usually contain all services rendered to assurer for a single appointment.
+The bill would usually contain all services rendered to the assurer for a single appointment.

-- Assurers can also request for superbills at intervals.
+- Assurers can also request superbills at intervals.
 This process would usually make the superbill to contain several services for various appointments within an interval.

 - Other assurers prefer to collect a superbill after a complete treatment.
 Such a superbill would contain all the services for the duration of treatment provided to an assurer.
 For example, an assurer can decide to collect a complete superbill after a physiotherapy treatment for a car accident.